About the Farm

 Compostella Farm is owned and operated by Madeline Yoste, a native New Orleanian, and Timothy Robb, hailing from the space between Southern California, New York City, and bonny old England.

-Seven years ago, we had our first date at a cafe in Salem, Oregon.
+In 2010, we had our first date at a cafe in Salem, Oregon.
 In 2015, after devoting our post-college years to apprenticing on organic farms in the Northwest, we packed up our car and drove south searching for the place that would become our farm.

 We are learning how to farm organically in the south through trial and error, though our foundation in sustainable agriculture comes from the generosity of many farm employers and mentors we have met along the way.
 We would not be here without you.